The Diamond Guide

 Since Antwerp is the diamond capital of the world, they have a vast selection of diamonds, which means our customers will get brilliant diamonds at great prices.

-So what does this mean to you?
+So what does this mean for you?
 This means that you can get the best-mined diamonds that the world has to offer.

 Yehuda diamonds are mined diamonds that have been clarity enhanced.
 A non-enhanced diamond will have some naturally occurring feathering inside the stone.
 With the Yehuda process, they are able to correct this feathering, thus enhancing the clarity of the diamond.